 More details on objects' alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the luminous giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Beta Scuti, the location is 18h 47m 10.48 and -04d44` 52.2 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Beta Scuti, the location is 18h 47m 10.48 and -04° 44` 52.2 .

-Beta Scuti has a spectral type of G5II....
-This means the star is a white to yellow luminous giant star.
-The star is 7158.00000000 Parsecs from the Galactic Centre or terms of Light Years is 23346.7721635200000000s.
-The star has a B-V Colour Index of 1.08 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of G5II... , Beta Scuti's colour and type is yellow luminous giant star.
+The star has a B-V Colour Index of 1.08 which means the star's temperature is about 4,803 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.